 Role: To conduct regular interim analyses for the DMC.
-Contribution restricted up until unblinded to trial allocation.
+Other contributions are restricted until completion of each comparison.

 Statisticians on the Trial Steering Committee (TSC)

 Professor Edmund Juszczak (University of Nottingham), Professor Alan Montgomery (University of Nottingham), and Professor Thomas Jaki (University of Cambridge)